moeb15/Renderer/README.md

 for each physical CPU core
 * Fixing an issue with frustum culling, bounding volumes are not being drawn at proper positions for imported glTF models despite using node transforms
+* Fixing an issue with shadow mapping
+* Fixing pbr and phong shader for deferred rendering pipeline